INTERNATIONAL POLITICAL THEORY

 Knowledge and understanding

-To the main aim of this module is to provide students with an advanced knowledge of the crucial debates concerning the nature of ethical obligations between persons living in different political communities.
-The module addresses issues such as: the nature and extent of moral obligations towards the global poor; the moral and political consequences of global inequality; the idea of special obligations to compatriots; international toleration; the idea of a just war.
+The main aim of this module is to provide students with an advanced knowledge of the crucial debates concerning the nature of ethical obligations between persons living in different political communities.
+The module addresses issues such as: the nature and extent of moral obligations towards the global poor; the moral and political consequences of global inequality; the idea of special obligations to compatriots; the idea of a just war.
 The module will present different theoretical positions and authors by drawing on current debates in the fields of international ethics and international political theory.
 Questions that arise in these debates include: does the idea of justice make sense in the global context?
 Does the global order violate the poor’s rights?
 Do we have special obligations toward fellow citizens?
-Is democracy a universal right?
-What is a human right?

 Applying knowledge and understanding